Glacial Drumlin State Trail: Jefferson to Sullivan

 From Duck Creek Road, it is 1.9 miles to the trail’s junction with U.S. Highway 18.
 Cyclists should exercise caution at this busy intersection.
 Hunting grounds are located north of the trail (near its junction with the highway), so gunshot noises are not uncommon in this area.

-The trailhead in Sullivan is on Palmyra Street.
-It includes a large parking lot, restrooms, drinking fountain, information kiosk, self-registration station, park benches, and picnic tables.
-The trailhead may be reached by car from U.S. Highway 18 in Sullivan, by turning south on Palmyra Street and driving 0.2 mile.
+Sullivan’s trrailhead is on Palmyra Street, and has a self-registration station, parking lot, restrooms, water fountain, information kiosk, park benches, and picnic tables.
+It is reached by turning south on Palmyra Street from U.S. Highway 18 in Sullivan and driving 0.2 mile.

-The village of Sullivan took its name from the local township; the area was first called Winfield.
-The little community was laid out in 1881.
-A year later the railroad arrived, and a depot was built in 1884.
-With the advent of the railroad, Winfield began to prosper and changed its name to Sullivan in 1915.
+Sullivan took its name from the local township.
+It was first called Winfield.
+The community was laid out in 1881.
+A year later, the railroad arrived.
+A depot was built in 1884.
+With the advent of the railroad, Winfield prospered and changed its name to Sullivan in 1915.

 Map of trailheads and addresses along this section of the trail.

-Caroline Quiner’s mother, Charlotte Tucker Quiner Holbrook, is buried in Hoffman Cemetery in the community of Rome.
+Caroline Quiner’s mother, Charlotte Tucker Quiner Holbrook, is buried in Hoffman Cemetery in Rome.
 Charlotte was born in 1809 in Massachusetts and died in 1884.
 Her first husband, Henry Newcomb Quiner, perished in a shipwreck on Lake Michigan in 1844.
 In 1849, she married Frederick Holbrook.
-Today, a historical marker indicates her grave in the cemetery in Rome.
+Today, a marker indicates her grave in the cemetery in Rome.

 Trail last ridden and documented in June, 2021.